BoDS-Group/.github/profile/README.md

 ## Repositories

 ## 1. Admin Frontend
+The admin-frontend repository contains the code for the admin interface of the Second Chance system.
+It is used by store administrators to manage the stores and their administrators.
+Key features include:

+- Store management
+- Administrator management

 ## 2. Store Frontend
 The store-frontend repository contains the code for the store interface of the Second Chance system.
 Both `store-admin` and `store-employee` can use this.
 Role Based Access Control using JWT is used for authentication and authorization.